 Early in the 20th century, trans fats were found mainly in solid margarines and vegetable shortening.
 As food makers learned new ways to use partially hydrogenated vegetable oils, they began appearing in everything from commercial cookies and pastries to fast-food French fries.

 Eating foods rich in trans fats increases the amount of harmful LDL cholesterol in the bloodstream and reduces the amount of beneficial HDL cholesterol.
 Trans fats create inflammation, which is linked to heart disease, stroke, diabetes, and other chronic conditions.
 They contribute to insulin resistance, which increases the risk of developing type 2 diabetes.
 Research from the Harvard School of Public Health and elsewhere indicates that trans fats can harm health in even small amounts: for every 2% of calories from trans fat consumed daily, the risk of heart disease rises by 23%.

 Trans fats have no known health benefits and that there is no safe level of consumption.
 Today, these mainly man-made fats are rapidly fading from the food supply.

 Saturated fats are common in the American diet.
-They are solid at room temperature — think cooled bacon grease.
+They are solid at room temperature — think cooled bacon grease, but what is saturated fat?
 Common sources of saturated fat include red meat, whole milk and other whole-milk dairy foods, cheese, coconut oil, and many commercially prepared baked goods and other foods.